NextPreviousHomeI tried Google's Text To Speech AI Studio

 The lips move with no sound, it's maybe a problem with the threshold detection setting.

-vincent, a month ago
+vincent, 6 months ago

 Good work.Franco Aversaใ€‚

-liuyongcai, a month ago
+liuyongcai, 6 months ago

 @Vincent But do you hear the audio in English?
 Because the original audio is Italian.